Tiasha26/Social-Media-Platform/README.md

 4. Click "Login"
 5. You'll be redirected to your dashboard

+### Forgot Password / Password Reset

+1. On the login page, click "Forgot Password?"
+2. Enter your registered email address
+3. Click "Send Reset Link"
+4. **Demo Mode:** Since email is not configured, the reset link will be displayed on screen
+5. Copy and paste the link into your browser
+6. Enter your new password (minimum 6 characters)
+7. Confirm your new password
+8. Click "Reset Password"
+9. You'll be redirected to login with your new password

+**Note:** Password reset links expire after 1 hour for security.

 ### Creating a Post

 1. On the dashboard, find the post creator at the top